Jackson Hinkle & Jake Rybcyzk

 Uniting To End Homelessness

-Fighting for Emergency Medical Services
+Fighting For Emergency Medical Services

 There is currently a lawsuit under submission regarding the zoning requirements for a hospital with emergency services in San Clemente.
 The decision of this case could be released any day.
 Unfortunately, even if the lawsuit is decided in favor of our city, we will not instantaneously be granted a new hospital.

 Bringing in a new hospital with emergency services will require careful planning, innovative funding, and forward thinking.
-As a delegate to the National Summit On Radioactive Waste, I know that the City of San Clemente is in a strong position to receive H.R.
-3929 funding.
-H.R.
-3929, also known as the Stranded Nuclear Waste Accountability Act of 2017, is a congressional bill that specifies that San Clemente could receive upwards of $24 million to mitigate the many problems caused by living next to stranded nuclear waste.
-This is money that could possibly help fund a new hospital with emergency services.
-Regardless of the outcome of the settlement, I will continue to fight for a hospital with emergency services for our city.
+We believe that the City of San Clemente is in a strong position to receive funding under congressional bill H.R.
+3929.
+Also known as the Stranded Nuclear Waste Accountability Act of 2017, H.R.
+3929 establishes a fund through the Department of Energy to compensate communities burdened with stranded nuclear waste, and in our case it could pay up to $24 million.
+This is money that could help fund the new facility.

-Campaign Finance Reform & Corporate-free
+Reforming Campaign Finance & Staying Corporate-free

-The growing cost associated with running for office make campaigns prohibitively expensive for most Americans, thus restricting the freedom to run for office to a small minority of the population.
-In addition, with the rising cost of running for office, candidates need to spend more time fundraising, which restricts their ability to meet with and listen to their constituents.
-The system is broken and the only real solution is public financing of election campaigns.
-New York City’s law, for example, requires participating candidates to limit campaign spending; in exchange, a public fund will match small donations.
-Connecticut provides a good public financing model as well.
+Running for office has a rapidly growing price tag, making campaigns prohibitively expensive for most Americans.
+Thus the freedom to run for office is limited to a small minority of the population.
+In addition, with the rising cost of running for office, candidates need to spend more time fundraising, which restricts their ability to meet with their constituents and encourages them to pander and avoid talking about serious issues.

-Increasing Voter turnout
+Increasing Voter Turnout